Azure-Samples/MqttApplicationSamples/scenarios/telemetry/README.md

 ### python

-To run the python sample go to `scenarios/telemetry` folder assuming the necessary environment files are in that fodler.
+To run the python sample have the necessary environment files in `scenarios/telemetry` folder.

 Then execute each line below in a different shell/terminal.